 I'm anxious that I may receive an unfavorable home study report, can I do anything about it?

-Don't be surprised if there are some things you disagree with on the report.
-As long as those potential issues don't prevent you from adopting, it's usually best to simply discuss them with the social worker and try to resolve any issues in a cooperative fashion.
-However, if you receive an overwhelmingly unfavorable report, most states do allow you to contest the report or appeal any unfavorable ruling.
+Caseworkers are not looking for perfection and simply want to be sure adoptive parents can provide a safe, stable, and healthy home for the child.
+Don't be surprised, however, if there are some things you disagree with in the report.
+As long as those potential issues don't prevent you from adopting, it's usually best to simply discuss them with the social worker and try to resolve any problems in a cooperative fashion.
+In the event you do you receive an overwhelmingly unfavorable report, most states will allow you to contest the report or appeal any negative ruling.